Pittsford native Chris Lillis wins gold medal at Beijing Olympics

 FAIRPORT, N.Y.
 (WROC) — Heading into the 2022 Beijing Winter Games, Pittsford native Chris Lillis already had a decorated career.
 He was a national champion and had won multiple World Cups.

-Now, Lillis can add Olympic Gold Medalist to that list of accomplishments after winning gold in the mixed team aerials event.
+Now, Lillis can add Olympic Gold Medalist to that list of accomplishments after winning gold in the mixed team aerials event Thursday.
 Lillis had the top jump in the event helping the United States to victory with his quintuple jump.

 It’s a jump that has a high degree of difficulty and that the judges rewarded him with a 135.00, the highest score among any competitor.